 MIP has succeeded in using its side streams of waste and energy as the foundation for new enterprises.
 Waste heat is, for instance, employed by ferrosilicon producer Elkem to breed smolt for aquaculture for fish producer Ranfjord Fiskeprodukter.

 MIP has a circular mindset also when it comes to materials.
 The industrial park is home to the company Celsa, which receives up to 60 per cent of Norway’s scrap metal – the equivalent of two Eiffel Towers every week.
-Celsa uses this scrap metal to create rebar steel, and they also separate mill scale which Elkem uses in its production processes.
+Celsa uses this scrap metal to create rebar steel, and it also separates mill scale which Elkem uses in its production processes.
 Recycled isolation material for industrial heaters is sent to the Norwegian Refractory Company which creates new products.
 And all dust from Elkem and Celsa is collected and sold as raw materials to concrete producers and German processing industries.

 Mongstad Industrial Park, home to companies in the maritime and offshore industries, has been developed next to an oil refinery and a natural gas terminal run by Equinor.
 The competency and infrastructure at Mongstad has created an excellent foundation for what has become the world’s largest centre for carbon capture and storage (CCS): Technology Centre Mongstad.

 International heavyweights including Aker Solutions (Norway), Alstom SA (France), Cansolv Technologies (Canada), Carbon Clean Solutions (UK/India), ION Engineering (USA) og Fluor Corporation (USA) have all trialled their CCS solutions at Mongstad.
-The world-leading technology centre also delivers sought-after consulting services internationally, for instance to the OGCI CI Clean Gas project in the UK and to the CO₂ pilot plant in Haifeng in Kina.
+The world-leading technology centre also delivers sought-after consulting services internationally, for instance to the OGCI CI Clean Gas project in the UK and to the CO₂ pilot plant in Haifeng in China.

 To further develop sustainable industries in the region – and in the long run turn Mongstad into one of Europe’s leading, green industrial parks – the region has established the Greenspot Mongstad project.
 In close collaboration with its partners, Greenspot Mongstad has created 28 specific ideas for green and profitable production at Mongstad, for instance hydrogen production or reusing asphalt in windmills.
 These ideas will result in a handful of concrete projects further down the line.

 Herøya Industrial Park is home to 80 different global and local companies in the processing industries, R&D, and chemical industries, as well as several service companies.
-Since Hydro first established a factory at Herøya, in 1929, the industrial park has built a comprehensive industrial infrastructure supplying electricity, gas, steam and water.
+Since Hydro established a factory at Herøya in 1929, the industrial park has built a comprehensive industrial infrastructure supplying electricity, gas, steam and water.

 Numerous Herøya companies are part of the Industrial Green Tech cluster, which is aiming to create the world’s first climate-positive industrial region.
 The concept pilot arena Herøya, meanwhile, has lead to competency and infrastructure at Herøya being actively used to established a range of successful circular pilot projects.